iNoor72/TMDB-SwiftUI/README.md

 # 🍏 The Movie Database - iOS
-The Movie Database is my implementation of a required technical task.
+The Movie Database is my implementation for an iOS app to show movies.

 ## Description
-This is my implementation for a task requested.
-An iOS app to fetch and present popular movies and their details from TMDB website.
+The Movie Database is an iOS app to fetch and present popular movies and their details from TMDB website.

 ## Getting started
 To run the project, you simply open the project and wait for packages to be downloaded